(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 What is House Hacking?

-Is House Hacking to Make Money Right for You?
+Is Using it to Make Money Right for You?

 This is the first question to ask yourself before you go any further.
-Ask yourself:
+Consider the following:

-- Can you live on the same property as your tenants?
+- Can you live in the same property as your tenants?

 - Is your living situation such that it would work well for you?